kulpojke/NEON/flux_notes.md

 ## Sample selection

 Samples were selected following the basic procedure used by Gianccico et al. \cite{giannico2018}, but with some modification.
 Half-hourly observations of CO$_{2}$ NSAE with no missing values and no bad quality control flags were first selected from the bundled eddy covariance data \cite{NEON_DP4_00200_001}.
-The observations were then labeled by wind direction sector and assigned to a cluster based on input variables of the footprint model.
-The number of sectors varied from site to site based on the distribution of wind direction and how many observations were available for a given sector.
+The observations were then labeled by wind direction sector and assigned to a cluster based on input variables of the footprint model. __The number of sectors varied from site to site based on the distribution of wind direction and how many observations were available for a given sector__.

 Clustering of observations was done with an unsupervised Gaussian Mixture Model using `sklearn.mixture.GaussianMixture` \cite{scikit2011}.
-Selection of the number of clusters was done automatically maximizing the Silhouette Coefficient \cite{rousseeuw1987},
+The number of clusters was selected automatically by maximizing the Silhouette Coefficient \cite{rousseeuw1987},

 Once observations had been assigned a sector and a cluster a two level stratified sample was selected first by sector, then by cluster.
 For each site a number of samples was selected in order to have a somewhat balanced representation of observations from the different sectors and cluster while maintaining as large a sample size as possible.

-$$
-s = \frac{b-a}{max(a,b)}
-$$
-where $a$ is the mean distance between a point and other poits in the same cluster, and $b$ is the distance between a sample and all the oints in the nearest cluster.
+*__How about instead we just__*
++ calculate the metrics for each 95 percent footprint and see how they corelate with flux
++ post hoc look at the clusters to see what effect they have

+Once we have an idea about the effects of these things
++ pick a subsample for which to calculate soil flux
++ look at T and soil moisture effects

 # Refs